Dusko Rosic – Director of Coaching

 Mike Varas also spends his time as co-founder and President of Futbol Abroad whose mission is to enable competitive American soccer players to live and train like professional footballers.

-Simon Cook has become Burlingame Soccer Club coach in 2009 coaching on the boys side.
-Simon holds the NSCAA Premier, Advanced National and National Diploma’s as well as having completed the USSF B coaching license and European equivalents.
+Simon Cook became a Burlingame Soccer Club coach in 2009 and primarily coaches on the boys side.
+Simon holds the NSCAA Director of Coaching, Premier, Advanced National and National Diploma’s as well as having completed the USSF B coaching license and European equivalents.
 Simon graduated from the University of Manchester (2003) with a BSc in Business and Sport Psychology.
-Simon is a Head Coach for the Cal North State ODP program and has also spent time on District and Regional ODP Staff.
+Simon spent 4 years working with the Cal North Olympic Development Program (ODP) and held Head Coach roles at District and State level and also spent time with the Regional Staff.

 Alonso Davila Lourenco de Lima